-Dog gates for outer deck
+Dog gates for the outer deck

 Lastly, some pet owners might be concerned about their dogs on the deck/patio.
 Almost like the outdoor pet gates, the deck gates for pets can often be installed right into the deck itself.
-Any similar mounted gates would do a similar job, too.
+Any similarly mounted gates would do a similar job, too.
 Make sure to avoid freestanding gates in these places, because just like with any outdoor – they won't work.

 Categories of pet gates for dogs